eSlider/eSlider/README.md

 ## Containerization and Orchestration:

-When it comes to isolating server solutions, I turn to Docker for containerization and orchestrate them effectively using Docker-Compose.
-My skills extend to porting applications into the right infrastructure, whether that's a monolith or microservices architecture, even within the expansive world of AWS.
-Virtualization tools like VirtualBox, Vagrant, qEMU, and KVM have been my trusted companions for over a decade.
-Currently, I'm delving into the fascinating realm of Kubernetes as a powerful analog.
+Over the past decade, I've cultivated a deep familiarity with virtualization tools such as VirtualBox, Vagrant, qEMU, and KVM, employing them to create robust, virtualized environments.
+Additionally, I've recently embarked on a journey into the captivating realm of Kubernetes, recognizing its potential as a powerful counterpart in the orchestration and management of complex systems.

 ## Unstructured Data Mastery: